Skip to main content

 <button onclick={() => isOpen = !isOpen}>Toggle</button>

-Variables declared with $state are automatically reactive.
-When the value changes the DOM updates automatically.
-No .value property to access — just assign directly.
+Variables declared with $state become automatically reactive.
+When the value changes, the DOM updates automatically.
+It corresponds to Vue’s ref or React’s useState, but you don’t need .value—just assign to update state.

 <script lang="ts">